 Are you looking to move?
 Should you rent or buy?
 There are lots of factors to consider, and the decision can only be yours.
 Renting has some marked advantages over buying.
-Below are eight specific ones:
+Below are eight specific advantages of renting over buying:

 - Down Payment – If buying, you’ll likely need to put significant cash down upfront (typically around 20%).
 For a $200,000 home, that’s $40,000 plus settlement cost and pre-paid fees.
 Settlement cost and pre-paid fees can add anywhere from 2% to 5% to the purchase price of the home.
 Examples of settlement costs when purchasing include transfer tax which can range from 1% to 2.05% of the sales price, mortgage fees which can range from 1% to 2.5% (of the mortgage amount), title insurance and recording fees which can be ½% of the sales price.
 Examples of pre-paid fees when purchasing include legal, inspection, and home association fees.
 For a $200,000 house, these settlement costs and pre-paid fees can add $4,000 to $10,000 to the cost of the home.
 If you rent, generally there is only a modest security deposit and your monthly rent due in advance of moving into your new residence.

 - The Myth of a Home Purchase as an Investment – For many years, buying a home was considered an investment opportunity.
 Homes only went up in value, adding tens of thousands of dollars in profit as well as easily recovering the cost of the settlement charges, and upfront prepaid fees.
 This myth nearly destroyed 1 out of every 7 family’s life savings in the recession of 2007 to 2010.
 Homes lost as much as 20 to 30% of their value and were very difficult to resell or to refinance.
 Purchasing a home may be the right choice for a family, but the decision to buy should not be based solely on it being considered an investment opportunity.